3D printed trauma model enhances surgical simulation in leading European training academy

-The Trauma Academy by RIMASYS provides orthopaedic and trauma surgeons with hands-on surgical training courses, led by world renowned instructors in a safe and practical, hyper-realistic training environment.
+The Trauma Academy by RIMASYS provides orthopedic and trauma surgeons with hands-on surgical training courses, led by world renowned instructors in a safe and practical, hyper-realistic training environment.

 The Trauma Academy offers participants a unique opportunity to experience novel surgical approaches and technologies, including access to patient-specific 3D printed models provided by Axial3D.

 For the Trauma Academy training courses, specific fracture causes, such as falling off a bike, are simulated at RIMASYS by machines using powerful biomechanical algorithms.
 CT scans taken from the fractured specimens are then sent to Axial3D, where 3D models are generated using advanced machine learning algorithms.
 These extreme trauma 3D models are used by the course participants to organize, define, operate and challenge their surgical plans, in addition to CT and X-ray imaging.

 In the model above, which shows a proximal femur with an implant, you will see a massive trauma to the femur resulting in the femur being split into two very distinctive parts, with multiple smaller fragments surrounding each piece.

 The segmentation of this model had additional challenges in the form of the implant, which Trauma Academy wanted to visualize in an impactful way.
 The segmentation of 489 CT images was more challenging than a standard model due to the excessive noise in the scan produced by the metal implant.
 However, Axial3D’s expert trauma algorithms were deployed to ensure the process could be done at speed and would meet Axial3D’s rigorous quality checks.

 Additionally, the metal work was contrasted within the femur and the intricate fragments of the femur were connected to ensure the model was robust but also anatomically correct, before being shipped to the academy.